Ohio BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you haven't used BetMGM before but have been wanting to give it a shot, getting registered is simple.
+If you haven't played on BetMGM before but have been wanting to give it a try, getting registered is easy.
 First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app walk you through the registration process.
+Then just click our link and let the BetMGM site or app guide you through the sign-up process.

-Looking to bet on a game today but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think the team you bet on will win, simple as that!
-And if they do, and you bet $10 with odds of -110, you'd get $19 back.
+If you're looking to wager on a game matchup today but want some assistance with how to get started, here's a quick primer.
+Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
+A moneyline bet means that you think one of the teams will win the game.
+Pretty simple, right?
+If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-While it can be a little more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the wager.
+While it can be a bit more complicated, betting against the spread can provide a bigger payout in certain situations.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.

-Wagering on the over/under, or point total, is a much easier way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the end of the contest.
+An easier way to bet is to wager on a game's over/under (or point total).
+All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the end of the game.
+It's that simple.
+As an example, let's say you bet $10 on the over (with odds of -110).
+If you pick correctly, you'd get back $19.

 Games in Ohio Today